linuschirchir/linuschirchir/README.md

 Hello there!
 My name is Linus Chirchir.
 I am a Health Data Scientist and Machine Learning Enthusiast.
-I am passionate about solving problems in healthcare.
+I am passionate about solving problems in healthcare using modern technology.

 ### Skills